-It is suggested that, considering the increase in cost of living and medical treatment, the basic limit of exemption for senior citizens should be increased from Rs.1,85,000/- to Rs.2,50,000/- and for deduction U/s 80D for Medical Insurance Premium, the limit should be increased from Rs.15.000/- to Rs.25.000/-.
+It is suggested that, considering the increase in cost of living and medical treatment, the basic limit of exemption for senior citizens should be increased from Rs.1,85,000/- to Rs.2,50,000/- and for deduction U/s 80D for Medical Insurance Premium, the limit should be increased from Rs.15,000/- to Rs.25,000/-.

-4. TDS LIMITS
+3. TDS LIMITS

 Threshold limit for Tax Deduction at Source (TDS) for payment of interest should be increased from the current level of Rs.5000/- to Rs.15000/- and a special limit should be provided especially to benefit Sr. citizens to Rs.30,000/-.
-The Chamber feels that if the threshold limit is raised then people would have the option to receive the entire interest amount without TDS and pay to the revenue department at their convenience.
-It would specially benefits Sr. citizens whose maximum income is dependent upon return on investment which is not more than 9.5% in the current scenario.
+The Chamber feels that if the threshold limit is raised, people would have the option to receive the entire interest amount without TDS and pay to the revenue department at their convenience.
+It would specially benefits Sr. citizens whose maximum income is dependent upon return on investment.
 Obtaining a certificate from the Assessing Officer for no or lower TDS and getting final return thereafter both have become cumbersome process to be followed by the taxpayers.

-5. LEVY OF SURCHARGE AT 10%
+4. LEVY OF SURCHARGE AT 10%

-Surcharge levy on corporate and non-corporate assessees has reduced the impact of 30% tax rates imposed in Finance Act.
-The effective tax rate for the corporate and for non-corporate, where aggregate taxable income exceeds Rs.10 lacs on 30% slab, is 33.66% (considering surcharge @ 10% and EC @ 3%), whereas such surcharge is levied @ 2.5% on non-domestic companies.
+Surcharge levy on corporate and non-corporate assesses has reduced the impact of 30% tax rates imposed in Finance Act.
+The effective tax rate for the corporate and for non-corporate, where aggregate taxable income exceeds Rs.10 lacs on 30% slab, is 33.99 % (considering surcharge @ 10% and EC @ 3%), whereas such surcharge is levied @ 2.5% on non-domestic companies.

 It is, therefore, suggested that this surcharge should be abolished in all the cases or alternatively it should be levied uniformly on all class of assessees.
-Levy of education cess and Higher Secondary Education Cess being additional surcharge requires reconsideration in view of buoyancy in indirect tax collection in the shape of excise, customs and service tax.
+Levy of education cess and Higher Secondary Education Cess being additional surcharge requires reconsideration

-6. DIVIDEND DISTRIBUTION TAX
+5. DIVIDEND DISTRIBUTION TAX

-Dividend Distribution at present is taxed @12.5%.
-In order to boost investment scenario and industrialisation and corporatisation of business entities, it is suggested that stage has come where Dividend Distribution Tax should be abolished, or alternatively it should be slashed to 7.5%.
+Dividend Distribution at present is taxed @15%.
+In order to boost investment scenario and industrialisation and corporatisation of business entities, it is suggested that stage has come where Dividend Distribution Tax should be abolished, or alternatively it should be slashed to 5%.

-7. SECTION 30 & 31
+6. SECTION 30 & 31